Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-5-HybridFlow/README.md

 ## Server setup

-The entire application is built using the [Microsoft Identity Web](https://docs.microsoft.com/azure/active-directory/develop/microsoft-identity-web) library and [ASP.NET Core](https://docs.microsoft.com/aspnet/core/introduction-to-aspnet-core) using [Razor](https://docs.microsoft.com/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c) pages.
+The entire application is built on [ASP.NET Core](https://docs.microsoft.com/aspnet/core/introduction-to-aspnet-core) using [Razor](https://docs.microsoft.com/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c) pages.
+The web app is then secured using the [Microsoft Identity Web](https://docs.microsoft.com/azure/active-directory/develop/microsoft-identity-web) library.

 In other samples you may have noticed that samples leveraged a class called `AuthenticationConfig` to bind the settings in the `appsettings.json` file into an `IConfiguration` object to make the settings available throughout the application.